atulvarshneya/quantum-computing/qusimulator/README.md

 qsim assumes a programming model as shown below.

 Users write the algorithms on a front-end classical computer using standard programming language (Python), and qsim provides an API to access and perform operations on a Quantum Computer as a back-end resource.

+While executing one quantum operation at a time is not how realistic quantum computers operate, the idea is to provide a quantum programming environment to easily develop and debug quantum algorithms.
+The companion project, qucircuit (pip install qucircuit), provides a paradigm applicable to real quantum computers.

 	                     +--------------------+          +----------------+
 	                     |                +---|          |                |